mvxGREEN/Musix/README.md

 **MusixPlayer** is a local, offline audio player app built natively for Android.

-Musix provides a simple, focused audio playback experience for audio files on your Android device.
+It provides a simple, focused audio playback experience for audio files on your Android device.

 ## ✨ Features